How SMS Messaging Can Improve Communication for Colleges and Universities

 white

-By: Amy Dean - Marketing Director
+By: Amy Dean - COO/Marketing Specialist

 With a heavy Gen Z demographic, colleges and universities need tech-first strategies for staying in touch with their students.
 And, unlike K-12 schools, higher education facilities are often spread out, with many buildings, transportation methods and even multiple campuses.
 Short message service (SMS), also called texting, is an excellent way to communicate with these students quickly and conveniently, no matter where they are.